rajatsingla/blaketidwell.github.io/source/articles/2015-08-16-keeping-your-app-from-flying-off-of-the-rails-with-bdd.html.markdown

 ### Installing the Test Suite

-Let's first switch everything over to RSpec by adding a few gems:
+Let's first switch everything over to RSpec by adding a few gems, and also add Capybara Webkit for Javascript and browser testing:

 ```ruby
 # Gemfile